 In my case, my enthusiasm to cram in as much sun-time and hill-climbing as I can in a short summer can find its way into my knees as soreness and swelling, or result in insomnia.
 Couple the activity with a little alcohol, sugar and a late meal of fish and chips, and my digestion can begin to feel overloaded and over-reactive.

 A simple, gentle way to help the body re-balance itself and clear out ama is through a seasonal cleanse based in Ayurvedic practices.
 The protocol I offer my clients describes a few days of lighter activity (including work if possible); “fasting” from most outside stimulation such as news and social media; and an easy-to-digest mono-diet of kitchari, a simple stew of split mung beans and basmati rice.
 Unlike some other cleanse procedures, the approach I recommend does not involve adding the stress of going without food, taking lots of supplements and herbs, or aggressive means of clearing out the digestive tract.

 Because we digest everything we take in through all of our senses during the course of a day – sights, sounds, emotions, sensations – detoxification works best when we reduce all the inputs and allow ourselves to truly rest.
 This is why an effective detox program includes lots of rest, gentle movement, and reduced screen time.
 When we give them the space to do so, our bodies know how to detoxify and heal.

 It’s easy to try a gentle Ayurvedic detox at home by simply clearing your calendar for a day or two and eating a simple light diet.
-You can try my simple home cleanse, or purchase my cleanse e-book.
-Or, sign up for a consultation if you’d like some personal support.
+You can try a simple home cleanse, or sign up for a consultation if you’d like some personal support.

 At the least, taking the time to incorporate a little more rest into each day will support the body’s natural health.